gitmalong/lovelySpriteKitHelpers/README.md

 Provides parallax background functionality by moving your backgrounds by factor x,y in relation to your SKCameraNodes speed

 ##EndlessParallaxBackgroundCamera.swift
-Subclass of SKCameraNode that triggers EndlessBackgroundNode & ParallaxBackgroundMover everytime when the cameras position is changed
+Subclass of SKCameraNode that triggers EndlessBackgroundNode & ParallaxBackgroundMover every time when the cameras position is changed

 ##SKWeaponSpriteNode.swift
 Implements a basic weapon with ammo, magazine, reload & rateOfFire time span and more

-You can pass hooks that can be triggered for certain events (i.e. to trigger sound effects)
+You can pass hooks for certain events (i.e. to play sound effects)

  - after the weapon fires